 Begin your Hampi adventure at Virupaksha Temple, the city’s spiritual heart.

-This ancient landmark is one of the first things you’ll see.
-It’s one of the most visible places to visit in Hampi as it’s a towering 50 metres tall.
+This 7th century landmark is one of the first things you’ll see.
+It’s one of the most visible places to visit in Hampi as it’s 50 metres tall with intricate designs.

 From here you’ll be able to find plenty of people offering rikshaw tours of Hampi’s ancient sites.
 Be sure to negotiate to get the best price.